Tach-Ignite/tach-ra-web/docs/local_development_setup.md

 ## Environment Variables

+It is recommended that you use the Tach CLI to configure your environment variables, secrets, and `tach.config.js`.
+To learn more about the Tach CLI, see [this guide](/docs/tach_cli.md).

 You will need to configure a `.env.local` file with the variables from `.env.local.example` filled out with relevant values.
 While this example file covers a large number of external services, you only need to fill out the ones that you are using with real values.
 For example, if you aren't using paypal as a payment provider, feel free to leave those as default.

 Read [here](/docs/environment_variables.md) to learn more about these environment variables.